Legal Land Description Lookup — Find Any Land Parcel in the US

 Each format serves the same purpose: pinpointing a specific parcel of land.
 The glossary has detailed definitions for every term in the PLSS.

-An environmental consultant in Colorado receives a remediation report referencing NE 14-5N-3W Sixth PM.
+An environmental consultant in Oregon receives a remediation report referencing NE 31-5N-7W Willamette Meridian.
 They need to see this parcel on a map, confirm it's in the right area, and get GPS coordinates for their field team.

 A title searcher in Montana is reviewing a property deed that says "SW Quarter, Section 22, Township 12 North, Range 25 East, Montana Principal Meridian."
 They need to confirm the geographic location before proceeding with the search.